pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 ```

 `textureLoad` returns a single texel from a single mip level of a texture.
-It takes a texture, an unsigned integer texel coordinate, and a mip level
+It takes a texture, an `vec2u` texel position, and a mip level
 (the `0`).

 We compute a luminance value, convert it to a bin index and increment that bin.